-Since it’s inception in 2014, I have proudly served as the appointed Board Member from City Council for this driving force in our downtown community.
-The DDA consists of 6 board members selected through interviews by the Board and 1 designated member from City Council.
-This summer the DDA has come alive, boasting a new project on the corner of 4th and Garfield, the ‘Summer of Fun’ activities at the newly opened Foundry courtyard, and several façade projects throughout the district.
+Since it’s inception in 2014, I have proudly served as a Charter Board Member of the DDA.
+I represent City Council in this driving force in our downtown community.
+The DDA consists of 8 board members selected through interviews by the Board and 1 designated member from City Council.

 The DDA and its partner organizations, LDP (Loveland Downtown Partnership) and LBA (Loveland Business Alliance) have quickly become the ‘heart’ of downtown activity and development planning.
 Past projects include Façade grants for the Acadia Building, Dark Heart Coffee, the El Centro building and grants of $800K+ for the Elks Building remodel activities, and many more.
 I am extremely proud to have been a part of it all, and want to serve again on this critical board – which will lead downtown into the future – while preserving the past.